beeper/sdk-docs/README.md

 That's it!
 A widget really is just an embedded webpage that can interact with data from the chat room, so just like with regular websites, you have complete freedom on what you want to build.

+[//]: # (Maybe add something about "use client" being needed in NextJS.
+Or a Troubleshooting section.
+Assuming I haven't already fixed the "use client" thing)

 ### Ship

 Once you've made a widget, you can easily get it up and running on [Vercel](https://vercel.com/), the creator of NextJS, so you'll have a URL you can share with others so that they can install it to their Beeper accounts.